Love Island’s Ollie could land a spot on Made In Chelsea

 So, might Ollie see himself hanging out at Chelsea’s The Bluebird with the likes of Oliver Proudlock or Alex Mytton?

-“Yeah potentially,” he defined, earlier than including that his foremost focus for showing on the ITV courting present is to search out love.
+“Yeah potentially,” he defined, earlier than including that his essential focus for showing on the ITV relationship present is to seek out love.

 “Like I said this show for me is all about finding love, it’s not about getting famous after this.
 If that happens it happens, but if I was going to pick a TV show to go into after this it would actually be ITV racing.
 I’d like to be a racing pundit of all things because I’m really into racing.
 Chris Hughes does it but he doesn’t know much about horses.”

-There’s no denying Ollie ticks all the correct packing containers in relation to the E4 actuality present, which follows the lives of heirs, heiresses and prosperous younger individuals in West London.
+There’s no denying Ollie ticks all the correct bins in the case of the E4 actuality present, which follows the lives of heirs, heiresses and prosperous younger individuals in West London.

-- Love Island Winter 2020 full confirmed lineup – meet the 12 singletons in search of love
+- Love Island Winter 2020 full confirmed lineup – meet the 12 singletons on the lookout for love

-In any case he’s an inheritor to the Lanhydrock property and a land proprietor – a element he gained’t be hiding within the villa.
+In spite of everything he’s an inheritor to the Lanhydrock property and a land proprietor – a element he gained’t be hiding within the villa.

-And regardless of his rich upbringing, Ollie isn’t nervous about ladies solely liking him for his cash, and believes he’ll have the ability to suss out anybody with the incorrect intention.
+And regardless of his rich upbringing, Ollie isn’t frightened about ladies solely liking him for his cash, and believes he’ll be capable of suss out anybody with the incorrect intention.

 “The first group of girls going in the villa won’t know my background, but the ones who have seen the ads and the videos and the release, maybe that would play into their minds a bit more?
 I’d work it out pretty quickly I think.”